 In 2010, Steve co-founded the company Mission Therapeutics to exploit new therapeutic opportunities, in oncology and several other disease areas, arising from his work on protein ubiquitylation and deubiquitylation.
-He currently serves as a director and part-time Mission CSO.
+He currently serves as Chairman of the Scientific Advisory Board.

 Awards & Achievements

 Steve has received several prizes including, Eppendorf European Young Investigator of the Year (1995), the Tenovus Medal (1997), the Biochemical Society Colworth Medal (1997), and the Anthony Dipple Carcinogenesis Young Investigator Award (2002).
 More recently, in recognition of his achievements, he has received the Biochemical Society GlaxoSmithKline Award (2008), the BBSRC Innovator of the Year Award (2009) the Royal Society Buchanan Medal (2011), the Gagna A. & Ch.
 Van Heck prize (2015) and the King Faisal International Prize for Science (2016).

 In addition, Steve was awarded the Heineken Prize for Science by the Royal Netherlands Academy of Arts and Science in 2016 for his "fundamental research into DNA repair in human cells and for the successful application of knowledge of that process in the development of new cancer drugs".
 At the beginning of 2017 he was awarded the UK GSN Medal for his contributions to the field of genome stability and particularly for the realisation of the therapeutic potential of targeting the DDR.
 He is an elected member of several professional societies and organizations, including the European Molecular Biology Organization (1997), the Academy of Medical Sciences (2001) and the Fellowship of the Royal Society (2008).